5 Benefits of Looking for Padel Jobs Abroad

 Salary Comparison by Region

-While a coach in Spain might earn between €1,200-€1,800 monthly, in countries like Qatar or the United Arab Emirates salaries range between €2,500-€4,000, plus additional benefits that make the difference.
+While a coach in Spain might earn between €1,200 and €1,800 a month, salaries in countries like Qatar or the UAE range from €2,500 to €4,000, plus additional benefits that make a huge difference.

-Extra Benefits: Housing, Transportation, and Guaranteed Classes
+Extra Benefits: Housing, Transport, and Guaranteed Classes

 Many international contracts include:

-Fully furnished accommodation
+Fully furnished accommodation.

-Annual round-trip flights
+Annual round-trip flights.

-Private health insurance
+Private health insurance.

-Schedules with guaranteed classes
+Schedules with guaranteed classes.

 Benefit #2 – Real Job Opportunities